getsentry/rfcs/text/0046-ttfd-automatic-transaction-span.md

 - If the user doesn't call the API, we would have a span that runs forever.
 We would have to add a timeout to automatically cancel the span.

+## 2. Sentry.monitorFullyDrawn() with Span

-## 2. Add a `Sentry.monitorFullyDrawn()` API.
+Add a `Sentry.monitorFullyDrawn()` API.
 We would start the span automatically when an Activity is being created.
 This API would return the span or a custom object to allow the user to finish it autonomously.

 Pros:
 - We can flag the span when the API is called, so that if the user doesn't call the API, we know we can cancel it.

 Cons:
-- We don't depend on Activity, making it usable on other platforms, too.

 - Returning the span would allow the user to perform "dangerous" operations.
 We could solve this by returning a stripped interface to allow only the `finish()` method, or an entirely custom object.
 - If the user doesn't call the API, we would have a span that runs forever.
 We would have to add a timeout to automatically cancel the span.
 - We can't reliably map `Sentry.monitorFullyDrawn()` to the correct APM transaction, unless we force the user to call it in a specific callback, like `Activity.onActivityCreated()`.

+## 3. Sentry.monitorFullyDrawn() with UUID

-## 3. Add a `Sentry.monitorFullyDrawn()` and a `Sentry.reportFullyDrawn(UUID)` API.
+Add a `Sentry.monitorFullyDrawn()` and a `Sentry.reportFullyDrawn(UUID)` API.
 We would start the span automatically when an Activity is being created.
 This API would return a UUID used by the other API to stop the span.

 Pros: